waynegraham/registry.clir.org/_projects/2017-the-institute-for-advanced-study-squeeze-collection.md

 ---
 layout: project
-title: "The Institute for Advanced Study Squeeze Collection of Athenian Inscriptions"
+title: The Institute for Advanced Study Squeeze Collection of Athenian Inscriptions
 ---